 Candidate Name: Date of Evaluation: Course Number: Course Name (s): Instructor: Current Semester: Major: Advisor: r, please check the infraction and provide a comment or explanation. etings, assignments, appointments, group work and field/clinical experiences.
-Responsibilities Comment: submitted by the establish deadlines Attendance & Punctuality Comment: Is absent for 25% or more of scheduled class time or field experience (including tardies and early departures) Professional Appearance Comment: Does not dress appropriately for the classroom environment and field experiences or demonstrates poor personal hygiene Demeanor Comment: Lacks confidence or displays a critical or negative attitude and may have a negative effect on the learning environment Initiative Comment: Seldom volunteers for tasks, exhibits little energy, enthusiasm, or effort Integrity Comment: Speaks or behaves inappropriately with others and lacks respect for confidentiality (including social media) Organization Comment: Is unprepared, does not have needed materials or resources, and/or utilizes poor time management Flexibility Comment: Is unwilling to modify ideas, adapt to changes, and/or is not receptive to the opinions and ideas of others
+Responsibilities Comment: Submits incomplete assignments/projects or assignments/projects are not submitted by the establish deadlines Attendance & Punctuality Comment: Is absent for 25% or more of scheduled class time or field experience (including tardies and early departures) Professional Appearance Comment: Does not dress appropriately for the classroom environment and field experiences or demonstrates poor personal hygiene Demeanor Comment: Lacks confidence or displays a critical or negative attitude and may have a negative effect on the learning environment Initiative Comment: Seldom volunteers for tasks, exhibits little energy, enthusiasm, or effort Integrity Comment: Speaks or behaves inappropriately with others and lacks respect for confidentiality (including social media) Organization Comment: Is unprepared, does not have needed materials or resources, and/or utilizes poor time management Flexibility Comment: Is unwilling to modify ideas, adapt to changes, and/or is not receptive to the opinions and ideas of others